 From the moon to the classroom, Prosper High School’s first Moon Tree is here in the Nest.
-Last October, librarian Stephanie Riley reached out to the National Aeronautics and Space Administration (NASA) to find out more information regarding the Moon Trees.
-These trees came from the Apollo 14 mission back in 1971 and are awarded to distinguished programs and organizations.
-The Moon Tree arrives today at Prosper High School.
+Last October, librarian Stephanie Riley reached out to the National Aeronautics and Space Administration (NASA) to find out information about the application process regarding the Moon Trees.
+These trees came from the Apollo 14 mission in 1971 and were grown into seedlings by the U.S Department of Agriculture Forest Service.
+Moon Trees are awarded to distinguished programs and organizations, and applications are available to receive one of these trees.
+After a year of filling out paperwork and research, The Moon Tree arrives today at Prosper High School.

 “I am a huge fan of NASA, so I follow all of their things on social media,” Riley said.
 “So, last October, I saw a post, I believe it was on their NASA account, where they were doing a moon tree thing again.
 And they were like, ‘Hey, schools or institutions you can apply to get your own moon tree.’”